zipingzhao/RegularizedPortfolios/README.md

-# SEIT
-Large-Scale Portfolio Design with Asset Selection for Enhanced Index Tracking
+# Large-Scale Portfolio Design with Asset Selection for Enhanced Index Tracking